davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/1-samuel/1-samuel-8/1-samuel-8-12/1-samuel-8-12-kjv.md

 title: "1 Samuel 8:12 KJV"
 ➡️: "1 Samuel 8:13 KJV"
 ⬅️: "1 Samuel 8:11 KJV"
-attribution: "1 Samuel 8:12 KJV"
 King James Version of: "1 Samuel 8:12"
-quote: "And he will appoint him captains over thousands, and captains over fifties; and will set them to ear his ground, and to reap his harvest, and to make his instruments of war, and instruments of his chariots."
+verse: "And he will appoint him captains over thousands, and captains over fifties; and will set them to ear his ground, and to reap his harvest, and to make his instruments of war, and instruments of his chariots."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---